|

 The test hole

-It is surprising how hard it is to dig this deep... hell 2 pay when
+It is surprising how hard it was to dig this deep....

-I cant get my head around the Centimitres business
+I can't get my head around Centimetres let's try inches

 Measurements in inches and centimetres

-Before we carried out the full test we buried a highly conductive aliminium
+Before we carried out the full test we buried a highly conductive aluminium

-piece at the bottom of the hole and the filled it in with the earth 3 machines
+piece at the bottom of the hole and the filled it in with the earth and packed it down hard..
+Only 3 machines

-picked this target up with a faint signal the
+picked this target up with a faint signal through the disturbed soil.
+The

 Conclusion

-Loose earth in a freshly dug hole is not a fair test for a machines depth,
+Loose earth in a freshly dug hole is not a fair test for a machines depth capabilities,

 all machines tested would indeed pick the hole up as part of the target